 THE JOURNEY OF THE AURA OF THE BLACK STONE OF CYPRUS.
 2018-

-Description: indicating aura and value fluctuations of a found stone from neolithic era until today.
+The work traces the aura and value fluctuations of a found stone from its contemporary condition back to its Neolithic origins.

 The project is centered on the unique story of the Black Stone of Cyprus that can be seen as an example of a dynamic fluxus of both aura and value.
 The cultural projection into the stone in ancient time has been even so strong that a powerful cult arouse around the stone during the Bronze Age.
 The Black Stone of Cyprus is a 122 centimeter high aniconic black gabbro stone found in the Neolithic period.
 Following the legend, it was found near the beach of Aphrodite in South Cyprus from a lavic deposit.
 Worshipped as a holy object, the raw stone was transported to a location that became the Sanctuary of Aphrodite in the archaeological site of Palaipafos (Kouklia).
 For thousands of years it was touched by thousands of hands during rituals, covered with oil and thus smothened.